ACatThatPrograms/eth-adapter/README.md

 Will get an ethers read instance using the current signer of the CONTRACT_NAME as noted in the .env

 `let storageInstance = await _getSignerContractInstance("STORAGE");`

+## Development & Additional Info

+Development of eth-adapter is slightly agaianst the grain as the package itself actually gets compiled on site, the package consists of mainly scripts and tooling to convert existing templates into a a customed eth adapter.

 ## Issues